Dimension-Free Descriptions of Convex Sets: Introduction

-The free vectors and linear maps in Example~\ref{ex:free_descr_intro} are sequences of invariants under sequences of groups, and these invariants are related in a particular way across dimensions.
+Each sequence of convex sets $\cvx C_n \subseteq \vct V_n$ in Examples~\ref{ex:free_descr_intro} and \ref{ex:free_descr_intro_param_reorg} is given by~\eqref{eq:conic_descrip_preim} for suitable sequences of description spaces $\vct W_n, \vct U_n$, of vectors $u_n \in \vct U_n$, of linear maps $A_n\colon \vct V_n \rightarrow \vct U_n$, $B_n\colon \vct W_n \rightarrow \vct U_n$, and of convex cones $\cvx K_n \subseteq \vct U_n$.
+The vector spaces and cones are typically fixed in advance and are dictated by the application domain.
+Having fixed the vector spaces and cones, we seek to formalize the vectors $u_n$ and linear maps $A_n,B_n$ that are defined for any dimension, such as those appearing in Examples~\ref{ex:free_descr_intro} and~\ref{ex:free_descr_intro_param_reorg}.
+Furthermore, we wish to obtain finite-dimensional spaces of these dimension-free elements, which yield finitely-parametrized families of dimension-free descriptions.
+To that end, we observe that these dimension-free elements are sequences of invariants under sequences of groups related in a particular way across dimensions.
 For example, the all-1's vector $\mathbbm{1}_n$ of length $n$ is invariant under the group of permutations on $n$ letters acting by permuting coordinates.
 Further, the all-1's vectors of different lengths are related to each other: extracting the first $n$ entries of $\mathbbm{1}_{n+1}$ yields $\mathbbm{1}_n$.
 Similarly, the $n\times n$ identity matrix $I_n$ is invariant under the orthogonal group of size $n$ acting by conjugation, and extracting the top left $n\times n$ submatrix of $I_{n+1}$ yields $I_n$.
-Thus, to give a formal definition for free vectors and linear maps, we consider sequences of groups acting on sequences of vector spaces, and we require the spaces in the sequence to be related to each other -- specifically, we embed lower-dimensional spaces into higher-dimensional ones and project higher-dimensional spaces onto lower-dimensional ones.
-Such sequences of group representations are called \emph{consistent sequences}, and they were introduced in~\cite{CHURCH2013250} in order to study the recently-identified phenomenon of \emph{representation stability}.
-Representation stability implies that the projections define isomorphisms between the spaces of invariants in the sequence.
-Consequently, the dimensions of invariants in such a sequence stabilize, and the projections furnish the desired relations between the invariants in different dimensions that constitute free vectors and linear maps.
-In this way, representation stability yields the desired finite-dimensional spaces of free invariants, and hence finitely-parametrized free descriptions of convex sets.
+Thus, to give a formal definition for dimension-free vectors and linear maps, we consider sequences of groups acting on sequences of vector spaces, and we require the spaces in the sequence to be related to each other -- specifically, we embed lower-dimensional spaces into higher-dimensional ones and project higher-dimensional spaces onto lower-dimensional ones.
+Such sequences of group representations are called \emph{consistent sequences} and they were first defined in the seminal paper~\cite{CHURCH2013250} introducing representation stability.